aletheiacooper/data_science_take_home/README.md

 `pip install pipenv`

-* At the top level of this repository, start a virtual environment and install requirements by typing this:
+* At the top level of this repository, start a virtual environment and install the requirements by typing this:

 `pipenv install`